ttop/photocite/README.md

 # Photocite

-**Photocite** is a python script append an image with citation text.
+**Photocite** is a python script to append an image with citation text.
 I use this in [my genealogy research](https://pedigreepipeline.com) where I don't want the citation to become separated from the photo itself if the photo is distributed or otherwise moved around.

-For example, if you have an image
+For example, if you have an image:

 <!-- ![image without citation](example/crane.jpg) -->
 <a href="example/crane.jpg">
   <img src="example/crane.jpg" alt="image without citation" width="400">
 </a>

+then executing:

 ```
 $ photocite crane.jpg -c crane_citation.md -o crane_cite.jpg